Chicano literature: Chicano literature in the Chicano Movement

-By this criteria, in 1977 he named the following works as examples of Chicano novels: Chicano (1970) by Richard Vasquez, Rivera's ...y no se lo trago la tierra (1971), (3) Anaya's Bless Me, Ultima (1972), and Peregrinos de Aztlán (1974) by Miguel Méndez.
+By these criteria, in 1977 he named the following works as examples of Chicano novels: Chicano (1970) by Richard Vasquez, Rivera's ...y no se lo trago la tierra (1971), (3) Anaya's Bless Me, Ultima (1972), and Peregrinos de Aztlán (1974) by Miguel Méndez.
 Aside from narrative fiction, other notable works included Abelardo Delgado's poetry in 25 Pieces of a Chicano Mind (1969), Oscar Zeta Acosta's autobiographies The Autobiography of a Brown Buffalo (1972) and The Revolt of the Cockroach People (1973).
 In 1977, Trejo acknowledged that there was an "omission of Chicano women in Chicano literature."

 Chicana literary developments

 Indigenous thematic developments

 In the 1960s and 1970s, Chicano literature tended to primarily focus on a connection with Aztec history and culture, particularly through the homeland of Aztlán.
 One exception was Pensamiento Serpentino (1973) by Luis Valdez, which drew on the Mayan concept of In Lak'ech ("you are the other me").

 Later developments in the 1980s and 1990s, particularly by Chicana authors, began to expand this focus to include many different Indigenous peoples of Mexico and connected to their struggles.
 Novels by Estela Portillo-Trambley and Graciela Limón referenced Rarámuri ancestry.
 Lucha Corpi and others referenced Yaqui ancestry.
 Ana Castillo and Chicano poet Juan Felipe Herrera have referenced Mayan ancestry and themes in their work.